eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 We've seen a few examples of how ad-hoc union types are used in Ceylon.
 Let's just revisit the notion to make sure we completely understand it.
-When I declare the type of something using a union type `X|Y`, I'm saying that only expressions of type `X` and expressions of type `Y` are assignable to it.
+When the type of something is declared using a union type `X|Y`, that means only expressions of type `X` and expressions of type `Y` are assignable to it.
 The type `X|Y` is a supertype of both `X` and `Y`.
 The following code is
 well-typed: